Β·TrailMapz Team

 8. A Dog Life Jacket β€” Even If Your Dog Can Swim

 Rip currents, sudden drop-offs, and exhaustion from swimming against waves are real dangers for dogs at the beach.
 A life jacket isn't a sign your dog can't swim β€” it's insurance against fatigue and current.
+Our full dog water safety guide covers rip-current signs, blue-green algae, life jacket fitting, and the after-swim rinse routine that prevents ear and skin infections.

 After-swim care: Rinse your dog with fresh water after ocean swimming.
 Salt dries out their skin and they'll lick it off, which can cause stomach issues.
 A gallon jug of fresh water for the dog is worth the space in your trunk.